-To further support Use PiXL to identify children A report by the DfE states "more Teaching and Learning DHT and SLT Half termly children who are at who have gaps in their learning successful schools use data to identify Phase Leaders to conduct half risk of not working at and begin PiXL interventions to pupils' learning needs at every termly PiXL meetings ARE across the school support these children opportunity -when pupils join the school, during regular reviews of progress and during day-to-day teaching."
-Ensure that Y6 pupil's Identify learning gaps and use In Y6, PiXL treatments enable support Teaching and Learning DHT and SMT Half termly gaps in learning are PiXL to close the gap and for children to be specifically targeted Phase Leaders to conduct half identified and that support children to be at ARE to address learning gaps.
-A report by termly PiXL meetings.
-PiXL targeted support is in or above the DfE states "more successful teacher to deliver targeted place to enable them schools focus on providing targeted support each afternoon. to fill those gaps support for under-performing pupils during curriculum time.
+To further support children who are at risk of not working at ARE across the school Use PiXL to identify children who have gaps in their learning and begin PiXL interventions to support these children A report by the DfE states "more successful schools use data to identify pupils' learning needs at every opportunity -when pupils join the school, during regular reviews of progress and during day-to-day teaching."
+PiXL meeting in SLT to regularly be updated on progress at KS1 and KS2 SLT Half termly Ensure that Y6 pupil's gaps in learning are identified and that targeted support is in place to enable them to fill those gaps Identify learning gaps and use PiXL to close the gap and support children to be at ARE or above In Y6, PiXL treatments enable support for children to be specifically targeted to address learning gaps.
+A report by the DfE states "more successful schools focus on providing targeted support for under-performing pupils during curriculum time.
 They seek out strategies best suited to addressing individual needs, rather than simply fitting pupils into their existing support strategies."
-Tot tal budgeted cost from Pupil Prem ium budget £56,675 ii.
-Targeted support - N urture 1
+PiXL meeting in SLT to regularly be updated on progress at KS1 and KS2 SLT Half termly ii.
+Targeted support - N Tot tal budgeted cost from Pupil Prem ium budget £53,166

 Desired outcome Chosen action / approach What is the evidence and rationale for this choice?
 How will we ensure it is implemented well?
 Lead by?
 When will we review implementation?
 Improved management of pupils with social/emotional/ behavioural needs Nurture Group for a small group of Y1 pupils.
 Four Learning Mentors (two are volunteers from Wycombe Youth For Christ) in school to support the social and emotional needs of our pupils A report by the DfE states "More successful schools make sure they have really effective behaviour strategies: communicating simple, clear rules and training all staff in behaviour management.
 They also have strong social and emotional support strategies to help pupils in need of additional support, including through working with their families."
-Monitoring behaviour plans and their use by teachers Measure impact of Learning Mentor sessions through SDQs Measure impact of Nurture Group through SDQs and Boxall SENCO and Inclusion DHT Termly and weekly meetings with Inclusion DHT
+Monitoring behaviour and learning plans and their use by teachers and LSAs Mentor sessions through SDQs Measure impact of Nurture Group through SDQs and Boxall SENCO and Inclusion DHT Termly meetings with Inclusion DHT

-To support vulnerable families further New role of Parent Support Worker starting in September 2018 Two recent meta-analyses from the USA suggested that increasing parental engagement in primary and secondary schools had on average two to three months' positive impact.
+To support vulnerable families further Parent Support Worker was appointed last academic year to further support families Two recent meta-analyses from the USA suggested that increasing parental engagement in primary and secondary schools had on average two to three months' positive impact.
 There is some evidence that supporting parents with their first child will have benefits for siblings.
-Monthly meetings for PSW and Inclusion Deputy Parent surveys at the end of the year Higher turnout for parenting workshops from vulnerable families Inclusion DHT Termly To ensure that pupil's barriers to not prevent them from attending and engaging with school The school will keep a ring- fenced fund to support families where issues such as transport, uniform etc. could be a barrier to learning or accessing school Some of our PP children are also CIN and we need to support the families to ensure we meet the children's needs.
-On an individual basis Inclusion DHT Ongoing I otal budgeted cost from Pupil Prem ium budget £37,997.72
+Half termly meetings for PSW and Inclusion Deputy Parent surveys at the end of the year Higher turnout for parenting workshops from vulnerable families Inclusion DHT Half termly To ensure that pupil's barriers to not prevent them from attending and engaging with school The school will keep a ring- fenced fund to support families where issues such as transport, uniform etc. could be a barrier to learning or accessing school Some of our PP children are also CIN and we need to support the families to ensure we meet the children's needs.
+On an individual basis Inclusion DHT Ongoing Т otal budgeted cost from Pupil Prem ium budget £37,755